-Based on research and monitoring data, glyphosate does not pose a hazard to human health through surface water or drinking water and there is no evidence of any persistent groundwater contamination by glyphosate.16-31 Glyphosate has a unique combination of qualities that allow it to bind strongly to the soil, making it unlikely to leach into groundwater.
-And, it degrades into naturally occurring substances like carbon dioxide, nitrogen and phosphate.32
+Based on research and monitoring data, glyphosate does not pose a hazard to human health through surface water or drinking water and there is no evidence of any persistent groundwater contamination by glyphosate.15-30 Glyphosate has a unique combination of qualities that allow it to bind strongly to the soil, making it unlikely to leach into groundwater.
+And, it degrades over time into naturally occurring substances like carbon dioxide, nitrogen and phosphate.31

 Preserving the Future with Herbicide Stewardship

 Like farmers, we think in generations.
 We aim to ensure bountiful harvests today and leave the planet and our communities in better shape for our children and the generations to come.
 In addition, we have a robust stewardship program in place to understand and minimize any potential negative impact on human health or the environment.

 Here’s how those safety measures are established: When a new herbicide – or any crop protection product – is introduced to the market, regulatory agencies closely scrutinize not only the effects that a product has on its target, but also the peripheral effects it may have on non-target areas, pests, animals, people and more.
 Only after a thorough assessment of each of these categories can farmers use a new product.
 And, most importantly, in many countries this scrutiny is recurring, as regulators routinely review such products and the scientific literature supporting their safety profiles.

 In the past 40 plus years, hundreds of studies have been conducted on glyphosate and reviewed by the EPA as researchers work to identify potential negative effects on humans or the environment.

 The information obtained in glyphosate studies and the studies of other crop protection products is then used to establish how, when and where a product can be used safely.